jahorta/SALSA/Readme.md

 Getting Started
 ---------------
+With Python 3.8+ installed, running SALSA.py should run the program.
 Upon startup, Instruction Edit view will show up first.
+Here the tree on the left contains a list of instructions which can be annotated, while annotations can be displayed/edited on the right.
 In order to start parsing scripts, the script directory should be set first (File->Select Script Directory).
 Then, a script file can be selected to parse in the (File->Select SCT File).
 While encoded script files are visible in the sct file select window, an error will be produced if they are selected.

 Credits
 -------